RyanScottLewis/cutback/README.md

 The (optionally compressed) archive created from the file list within the manifest.

+### Checksum

+The checksum of the archive, for verification purposes.

 ### Metadata

 The list of all files in the backup (manifest, records, archive, checksum) as well as information